-IGNITION SWITCH The one position keyswitch is used to turn the machine's power on and off.
+IGNITION SWITCHThe two position keyswitch is used to turn the machine's electric power on and off.

-STARTER (62IC) To start gasoline powered machines, turn the key to ON position and press to OFF.
+STARTER To start gasoline powered machines, turn the key to ON position and press START button.
+When engine starts, release button.
+To stop engine, turn key to OFF.